Adam Rosales

 Adam Marcos Rosales (born May 20, 1983) is an American former professional baseball infielder.
 He played in Major League Baseball (MLB) for the Cincinnati Reds, Oakland Athletics, Texas Rangers, San Diego Padres, Arizona Diamondbacks, and Cleveland Indians.

 Early and personal life

 In his youth, Adam played shortstop for the Diamonds 13 yr. old traveling baseball team in 1996, which won several tournaments including the annual Thillens Championship tournament.
 The Thillens tournament was one of the best amateur tournaments in the Chicaoland area.
 The Diamonds team was co-managed by Frank Sadorf & Pete Podgorski.

 Rosales, who is of Mexican-American descent, attended Maine South High School in Park Ridge, Illinois, where he received All-State honors, and Western Michigan University in Kalamazoo, Michigan.

-Rosales' wife Callie gave birth to a daughter, Juliet, in June 2014.
+Rosales is a practicing member of the LDS church.
+He and his wife, Callie, had a daughter, Juliet, born in June 2014.

 Professional career

 Cincinnati Reds

 He made his Major League debut as a pinch hitter for the Cincinnati Reds on August 9, 2008.
 Rosales was recalled from Louisville on August 20 following the injury of Jerry Hairston Jr.

 Rosales began the 2009 season with the Triple-A Louisville Bats after failing to earn a spot on the Reds' roster.
 He was called up on April 28 following the placement of Edwin Encarnación on the 15-day disabled list.
 He was sent back to the minors exactly two months later.